Jmwhite45/Raiders-of-the-Serpant-Sea-Weather-Tracker/README.md

 ### updatePos
 This function allows you to modify the weather via a macro.
 Only the GM can modify it.
 You can use Advanced-Macros to allow players to run a macro as the GM

+### handsOfChange
+this object contains 6 functions.
+One for increase and one for Decreasing each weather type for the Way of the Wanderer Monk

 ## Installation
 Manual: `https://github.com/Jmwhite45/Raiders-of-the-Serpant-Sea-Weather-Tracker/releases/download/v1.0.2/module.json`